Updated July 25, 2023

-A tax shelter is more or less like a financial vehicle through which taxpayers can safeguard their money or in other words it is a type of legal strategy with the help of which an individual can lower his or her taxable income and hence reduce his or her tax-related liabilities.
+A tax shelter is more or less like a financial vehicle through which taxpayers can safeguard their money.
+In other words, it is a type of legal strategy with the help of which an individual can lower their taxable income and hence reduce his or her tax-related liabilities.

 Types of Tax Shelters

 There are mainly two types available which include the following: